gsa-archived/eoc/_posts/2024-4-10-ipa-opportunity.md

 ---
-title: Calling Mid- to Senior-level Evidence Experts for a Year-long IPA on the OMB’s Evidence Team
+title: Calling Mid to Senior-level Evidence Experts for a Year-long IPA on the OMB’s Evidence Team
 layout: post
-date: April 10, 2024
+date: April 16, 2024
 author: The Evidence Team, OMB
 excerpt: Are you a mid- to senior-level professional passionate about using evidence and evaluations to inform programs and policies...
 aria: Calling Mid- to Senior-level Evidence Experts for a Year-long IPA on the OMB’s Evidence Team